TimothyZajac/LetsMeet_DataAnalysis/README.md

   - Determined the most popular venue is The Ainsworth in New York City.
   - Determined the Top 5 most popular categories.

+blank - This file contains the code that that I developed to improve the database structure.
-4. blank - After generating an ERD of the database in MySQL Workbench, I analysed the ERD and used DESCRIBE and SELECT * FROM to look for redundant columns.
-I then used DDL to drop 14 columns from within the six tables that made up the database.
+  - After generating an ERD of the database in MySQL Workbench, I analysed the ERD and used DESCRIBE and SELECT * FROM to look for redundant columns.
+  - Developed DDL statements to drop 14 columns from within the 6 tables that made up the database.
 Each of these 14 columns were redundant, had no usefull data, or served no purpose.
-Finally, I used DDL to split the grp_member table into 2 new tables: group_sign_ups and members.
+  - Developed DDL statements to split the grp_member table into 2 new tables: group_sign_ups and members.
 Each new table used columns from the group_member table.
 I added Primary and Foreign Keys and then dropped the group_member table after verifying that the 2 new tables were built correctly and had all their data present.
-5.
-6.
-7.
-8.